 Q: How do you feel about babywearing?

 LaKeta: I think of myself as an ambassador for babywearing.
 As a twin mom we get ogled everywhere we go.
 When babywearing, it becomes an insatiable question session.
 I think of how much I wished I had someone tell me this when the babies were weeks old and I share my experiences as often as I can.
-If babywearing were a cult, I would be an awesome leader — I’ve inducted at least a dozen more babywearers in the last year getting them to the Babywearing International of Phoenix meetings and introducing all sorts of new carriers and carries.
+If babywearing were a cult, I would be an awesome leader — I’ve inducted at least a dozen more babywearers in the last year getting them to babywearing meetings and introducing all sorts of new carriers and carries.

 Q: What are some reactions you got when you first started babywearing, and what reactions do you get now?